Home

 TF742012: In the north-west corner of the gardens at Oxburgh Hall is the 'Roman Oyster Stone', a large boulder made up of concreted oyster fossils, dragged up from the river Wissey in the 1960s.50

-Rougham TF831206: Large "roughly-hewn" stone now near church but once on village green.5
+Rougham TF831206: Large "roughly-hewn" stone now near church but once on village green,5 now seems to be broken into several pieces on verge near churchyard gate.

 Salhouse TG288157: There is said to be a glacial boulder "near Bear's Grove, on north side of Norwich to Wroxham road".10

-Salthouse 3 smallish stones along road to church: 1 at house gate, 1 near farmyard entrance, 1 by house wall.
+Salthouse 3 smallish stones along track to church: 1 at house gate, 1 near farmyard entrance, 1 by house wall.

 Sedgeford TF705364: Large erratic next to the Lady Well west of the church.